Background

 So these are the three reactions when the couple, the borderline, and her intimate partner settle into some kind of regulatory plateau.

-She re-idealizes the partner with a new fantasy.
 She revisits her past with erstwhile partners, exes, and/or she becomes exceedingly, totally uncontrollably promiscuous.

 So what to do when you are faced with the borderline's incessant and injurious avoidance?

-I suggest to say the following four sentences, and only these sentences.
+I suggest to say the following four sentences and only these sentences.

 One, I'm always here for you.
 I'm a rock.
 I'm a stable presence.
 I'm not going away.
+This is to assuage her abandonment anxiety.

 Sentence number two, you are, and you will always be, dear to me.
 This is to provide the equivalent of love, holding, we call it a holding environment, a containing environment.

-But I place boundaries not only for my own self-protection.
+Sentence number three, I do place boundaries.
+You are right about this, but I place boundaries not only for my own self-protection.
 I place boundaries also in order to be strong enough for both of us.
+These boundaries keep me alive, keep me functioning for your own sake as well.

-You want to walk away, you want to divorce, you want to break up, you want some time to yourself, you want separation.
-I will accept and respect any decision you make.
+Number four, I will accept and respect any decision you make.
+You want to walk away, you want to divorce, you want to break up, you want some time to yourself, you want separation, I will accept and respect any decision you make.

+Say these four sentences repeatedly, morning, afternoon, evening and nighttime, until they sink in.
 The borderline realizes that you actually minute.
-You are setting boundaries.
-You are strong.
-You are there, but you love her and you are there for her and you will accept and respect any decision she makes.
+You are setting boundaries, you are strong, you are there, but you love her and you are there for her and you will accept and respect any decision she makes.

 Remember that the borderline or the borderline personality organization is the outcome of four inexorable, extremely painful internal processes.
 It's a confluence, the confluence outcome of five pathologies coupled with subclinical psychopathy, factor two psychopathy in many cases.